Xveyn/ZwaggerPyPi-Bot/README.md

 # ZwaggerPyPi-Bot
 This a small bot which implements several functions such as audioplayback as well as uno.
-Still under development, first relase pending.
+Still under development, first release pending.

 ## Installation
 Make sure to install the required libraries: